CSCfi/csc-user-guide/docs/apps/discovery-studio.md

 Discovery Studio is a protein modeling program that contains tools to visualize, analyse, modify and simulate protein structures.

-## License

-Discover Studio is a commercial program by Biovia Inc. CSC has purchased a national academic license for Discovery Studio that allows non-profit usage in Finnish universities.

 !!!
 Note
     The national Discovery Studio license provided by CSC ended at the end of 2022.
     Starting 2023, Discovery Studio will not be availale any more.